Green Earth Book Awards

 Each Earth Day since 2004, The Nature Generation has bestowed this coveted award to children’s and young adult literature that best convey the message of environmental stewardship.
 We celebrate the winning authors and illustrators and applaud all authors who continue to tell the stories about the environmental challenges we all face in a way that resonates with children and young adults.
 We also recognize the publishers who continue to bring these stories to fruition.

-NatGen is excited to share this year’s GEBA results.
+NatGen celebrates the current GEBA winners, honor books, and recommended reading.
 From powerful storytelling to compelling non-fiction that brings environmental issues and information to young people in relatable ways, these books offer a unique and vital perspective to the conversation around our planet’s future.

-This year’s winners represent not only excellence in writing, but a deep commitment to environmental awareness, advocacy, and action.
+This year’s winners represent an excellence in writing, and a deep commitment to environmental awareness, advocacy, and action.
 Their work reminds us that books are more than just stories or studies—they can be catalysts for change.

 Now, it’s your turn.
 Read these extraordinary books.
 Share them.
 Discuss them.
 Let them spark conversations in classrooms, libraries, and communities.

-The 2025 Green Earth Book Award judges are literary, environmental, and educational professionals who volunteer their time to review the books.
-In 2025, our judges reviewed over 130 books in six categories!
-Several judges serve on more than one panel and review in multiple categories.
-Many have served on our panel for years.
+The 2026 Green Earth Book Award judges are literary, educational, and environmental professionals who volunteer their time to review the books.
+In 2026, our judges reviewed over 100 books in six categories!
+Many judges serve on more than one panel and review in multiple categories.
+Every year, we have a mix of new judges and those who have served on panels for years.

 The caliber of our judges’ professional experience benefits the Green Earth Book Award.
 Our vetted panel comprises university professors of children’s literature and teacher education, high school teachers, environmental educators, and authors.
 We have several librarians who work in county and school libraries.
 NatGen judges work in the information technology sector and several who support the federal government in environmental management and consulting.
 We also have multiple judges who work in science fields and for the National Wildlife Federation, the National Institutes of Health, and the National Oceanic and Atmospheric Association.
 We believe the mix of experience, education, and participation on our panels enhances the overall review process.